Joseph Lagrange (soldier): Napoleonic Wars

+On 11 January 1805 Lagrange departed from Rochefort as commander of the troops embarked on a French squadron under Édouard Thomas Burgues de Missiessy.
+The squadron had embarked 3,500 troops along with several artillery pieces and large quantities of small arms and military supplies to reinforce the French garrisons at Martinique and Guadeloupe.
+Missiessy's squadron arrived at Martinique on 20 February and was forced to make a detour due to the British controlling Diamond Rock.
+Missiessy was unable to convinced Lagrange or Governor Louis Thomas Villaret de Joyeuse to attack the rock, and it was instead agreed that Lagrange's troops would invade Dominica.

-In 1805 Lagrange was made commander in chief of an expedition against the British colonies in the Antilles.
-Landing at Roseau, Dominica, he captured the ships in the port, the garrison and its artillery and supplies before destroying the fortifications and magazines.
-Returning to Europe early in 1806, he was put in command of a division sent to Holland and contributed to the success of the 1806 Prussian campaign against the elector of Hesse-Cassel under the command of Maréchal Mortier.
+On 22 February French troops landed on the island and captured the colonial capital of Roseau.
+However, the outnumbered British garrison put up fierce resistance and when Lagrange's troops failed to capture Prince Rupert Fort the French withdrew from the island on 25 February.
+Returning to Europe in early 1806, he was put in command of a division sent to Holland and contributed to the success of the 1806 Prussian campaign against the elector of Hesse-Cassel under the command of Maréchal Mortier.
 He was a member of the committee which organized the Kingdom of Westphalia and so became minister of war and chief of staff to its first king, Jérôme Bonaparte.

 In 1808 he was summoned to fight in the Peninsular War, where he fought in the attack on Lascanti on 18 November before pursuing the enemy to Terracina.
 Under Maréchal Lannes he contributed to the victory at the Battle of Tudela and the major losses it inflicted on Castaños.
 He was ordered to Germany in 1809 to command Charles I, Grand Duke of Baden's contingent.
 On 26 April 1810 he was made a count of the empire.
 He was made governor of Haute-Souabe at the start of the French invasion of Russia in 1812 and also commander of a division in 9th Army Corps.
 In 1813 he moved to maréchal Marmont's corps, fighting in the siege of Hoertel, the marshlands of Bobinsk, the Battle of Dresden and the Battle of Leipzig.
 He also distinguished himself in the French campaign of 1814, notably in the Battle of Lesmont on 2 February 1814 and the Battle of Champaubert on 10 February 1814, where he was severely wounded in the head.